build-your-own-internet/byoi/chapters/003-internet-chonk/README.md

 In a network *without* firewalls, this would most likely occur when there are 2 or more routers pointing to each other for their routing decisions, e.g. Router4 thinks it needs to pass the packets to Router3 to get to `5.0.0.0/8` but Router3 thinks it needs to pass the packets to Router4.
 This is called a routing loop.

 In a network *with* firewalls, some firewall definition is probably tossing our packets on the floor.
 HOWEVER!
-Our internetwork is laisse-faire and uses no firewalls.
+Our internet is laisse-faire and uses no firewalls.

 We need to find where in our network communication is breaking down, where packets are getting lost, and in what direction those packets are getting lost.
 We know that this is a networking issue, but in which direction?

 ### The Investigation

-We need some process to help us identify where the problem in our internetwork lives.
+We need some process to help us identify where the problem in our internet lives.
 What we've tried so far is to `ping` from Client to Server.
-That's causing us to traverse our whole internetwork, which is a lot of machines and a lot of points of potential failure.
+That's causing us to traverse our whole internet, which is a lot of machines and a lot of points of potential failure.
 We can simplify this in a couple ways.
 First, we can figure out if the issue is in routing the requests TO or FROM the destination IP.
 Once we know the direction that the packets are getting lost, we can check, hop by hop, where the packets are going and find the exact router(s) where they're getting lost.

 Let's start by running that same `ping` from Client to Server, but this time, let's watch on server to see if the packets are even making it there.
 Open a second terminal window and run a `tcpdump` on server: